OPERATIONAL REALITIES OF MODERN MONEY

 Different monetary regimes have different operational realities

 The two monetary systems are very different.
 You cannot apply the economics of the gold standard (or USD convertibility) to the modern monetary system.
-Unfortunately, most commentators and professors and politicians continue to use the old logic when discussing the current policy options.
+Unfortunately, most commentators, professors, and politicians continue to use the old logic when discussing the current policy options.
 It is a basic fallacy and prevents us from having a sensible discussion about what the government should be doing.
 All the fear mongering about the size of the deficit and the size of the borrowings (and the logic of borrowing in the first place) are all based on the old paradigm.
-They are totally inapplicable to the floating exchange rate monetary system. – (Gold standard and fixed exchange rates – myths that still prevail, Bill Mitchell, 2009).
+They are totally inapplicable to the floating exchange rate monetary system (“Gold standard and fixed exchange rates – myths that still prevail,” Bill Mitchell, 2009).

 The Paradigm Constraint

 In no case must the government fund itself in its own currency.
 Spending is limited by what is offered for sale, not by revenues.
 Taxes function to create a need for currency, so the government can use currency to purchase real goods and services.
 Borrowing functions to allow excess currency created by deficit spending to earn a positive rate of interest.
 Deficits pose no funding risk since borrowing need only take place after spending, and only to support and maintain a desired interest rate.
 Interest rates and prices are subject to exogenous control by the issuer of the currency.